Tap Water from the Sea,

 - Very energy-efficient

-- Choice of power sources: wind, solar, grid, generator, or hybrid combinations
+- Choice of power sources: wind, solar, grid, generator

 Where and when is the Water-to-Water technology applicable?